benjamin-colussi/cs488finalproject/README.md

-describe my software engineering choices i guess ... mention openmp mention the code in main and how to build differently with lights
+describe my software engineering choices i guess ... mention openmp mention the code in main and how to build differently with lights describe my iterative approach to solving the rendering equation